nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 - Names can only be alphanumeric characters.
 We justify that the sole use of alphanumeric characters suffices – users will still be able to know which restaurant the entry is referring to despite not using non-alphanumeric characters, such as apostrophe(') etc.
+- Address will not be checked if it is a valid location, this is left for the user to input any address they deem as legitimate.
+- Multiple entries can exist with the same name but different locations, and vice versa.

 Parameters: